-Lombok is very beautiful island with variety things which you can see and do there.
-As well, it’s not too big one, so most destinations you can reach by driving couple of hours.
-Most travelers come to Lombok during dry season and to most popular destinations, like Senggigi, Kuta beaches, 3 Gili islands and etc. But during rainy season, in some places you feel like spending time in small part of paradise – no people and surrounding just breathe taking.
+Lombok is a very beautiful island with various things which you can see and do there.
+As well, it’s not too big, so most destinations you can reach by driving a couple of hours.
+Most travelers come to Lombok during the dry season and to the most popular destinations, like Senggigi, Kuta beaches, 3 Gili islands and etc. But during the rainy season, in some places, you feel like spending time in a small part of paradise – no people and surrounding just breath-taking.

-In other hand, sometimes in paradise as well can be some danger.
+On another hand, sometimes in paradise as well can be some danger.
 I think, the main thing – if you hear that people warn you, take it seriously.
-You are just guest, no matter from which country, how strong you are and etc. Don’t over value yourself in other country, where people live, think, and act differently than in your surroundings.
+You are just a guest, no matter from which country, how strong you are and etc. Don’t overvalue yourself in other countries, where people live, think, and act differently than in your surroundings.

 When people talk about bad experiences, others, sometimes start to think, that this can’t happen to them.
-That’s why, long time I didn’t want to share this post, but after some happenings with foreigners in Lombok, made me change my mind.
-I don’t say that “don’t go to Lombok, it’s dangerous” (like bad things can happen in any place around the world).I just want to share about what you need to be careful.
+That’s why, a long time I didn’t want to share this post, but some happenings with foreigners in Lombok, made me change my mind.
+I don’t say that “don’t go to Lombok, it’s dangerous” (like bad things can happen in any place around the world).I just want to share what you need to be careful about.
 Then you will have safe travel in Lombok and I believe you will fully enjoy the trip.

 So here are tips for safe travel in Lombok